 Understanding this binding in JavaScript is crucial for writing correct code.
 The key points are:

-1. Default binding: this points to global object (or undefined in strict mode)
+thispoints to global object (or undefined in strict mode) - Implicit binding:

-2. Implicit binding: this points to the object calling the method
+thispoints to the object calling the method - Explicit binding: Use

 Common issues include context loss in callbacks, method assignment, and event handlers.
 Solutions include using bind, arrow functions, or wrapper functions to preserve the correct context.